Pergamon Museum: Origin

-By the time the Kaiser-Friedrich-Museum on Museum Island (today the Bodemuseum) had opened in 1904, it was clear that the edifice was not large enough to host all of the art and archaeological treasures being excavated, captured and majority of the artifacts secretly being transferred to Germany under German supervision without letting the authorities of the origin country.
+By the time the Kaiser-Friedrich-Museum on Museum Island (today the Bode Museum) had opened in 1904, it was clear that the space was not large enough to host all of the art and archaeological treasures being excavated by archeologists or captured by soldiers.

 Excavations were underway in the areas of ancient Babylon, Uruk, Assur, Miletus, Priene and ancient Egypt, and objects from these sites could not be properly displayed within the existing German museum system.
+Additionally, the Ottoman Empire had come under immense financial and political pressure from the late 18th century onwards, and relied upon German and British economic support.
+Some authors posit that this allowed archeologists such as Carl Humann to excavate sites and return the findings to Germany without following due legal process.

 Wilhelm von Bode, director of the Kaiser-Friedrich-Museum, initiated plans to build a new museum nearby to accommodate ancient architecture, German post-antiquity art, and Middle Eastern and Islamic art.

 Alfred Messel began a design for the large three-wing building in 1906.
 After his death in 1909 his friend Ludwig Hoffman took charge of the project and construction began in 1910, continuing during the First World War (1918) and the great inflation of the 1920s.
 The completed building was opened in 1930.

 The Pergamon Museum was severely damaged during the air attacks on Berlin at the end of the Second World War.
 Many of the display objects had been stored in safe places, and some of the large exhibits were walled in for protection.
-In 1945, the Red Army collected all of the loose museum items, either as war booty or to steal them while the fires were raging in Berlin.
+In 1945, the Red Army collected all of the unattended museum items, either as war booty or to steal them while the fires were raging in Berlin.
 Not until 1958 were most of the objects returned to East Germany.
 Significant parts of the collection remain in Russia.
 Some are currently stored in the Pushkin Museum in Moscow and the Hermitage Museum in Saint Petersburg.
 The return of these items has been arranged in a treaty between Germany and Russia but, as of June 2003, is blocked by Russian restitution laws.